 “We’re twins.
 For all we know, you could be older.”

 “Yeah, but you’re definitely bigger,” she said, emphasizing the point by standing on her tiptoes to look him in the eyes.
 Ferrin smiled.
 “Unfortunately, bigger doesn’t always mean smarter.”
-She chuckled and planted a final pacifying kiss to his cheek before turning and heading for the door.
-There was a strong hint of victory in her steps.
+She chuckled and headed for the door, a victorious spring in her step.

 Of the two, Myriah was definitely the more emotional.
-But, it was that same passion of spirit that made her so fiercely loyal.
-Once his sister set her mind and heart to something, there was little that could be done to dissuade her.
+But, it was that same passionate spirit that made her so fiercely loyal.
+Once his sister set her heart to something, there was little that could be done to dissuade her.

-“Don’t forget today’s Sixth Day, and you look like you have about three layers of silt to wash off before tonight, not to mention the smell.”
-Myriah pinched her nose and made a repugnant face before closing the door behind her.
+“Don’t forget today’s Sixthday.
+You look like you have about three layers of silt to wash off before tonight, not to mention the smell.”
+Myriah pinched her nose and made a face, then closed the door behind her.

-It was Sixth Day already?
+It was Sixthday already?
 Ferrin glanced at the cooling piece of steel on his anvil and shrugged.
 The work could wait.
-He lifted one of the large buckets of water used for quenching and doused the kiln’s hearth.
-The coals immediately hissed and released a large blanket of steam into the air.
+He lifted one of the large buckets of water used for quenching and doused the coals.
+They hissed and released a large blanket of steam into the air.
 If only he had a bar of soap handy, he could have nearly washed from the moisture.
-Somehow, he doubted Myriah would have been too happy with him if he had.
+Somehow, he doubted Myriah would have been happy with him if he had.